Corigador/Seans-LC-Mods/BepInEx/plugins/FlipMods-TooManyEmotes/README.md

 - This will also affect their price.
 - All emotes are color coded in the terminal!
 - Colors are configurable in the accessibility section in the config.
-- NOTE: This system can be ignored by setting the weights for each rarity tier to the same number in the config.
 <br><br>

 ## Third Person Emotes